dhansel/ArduinoFDC/README.md

 #### `void ArduinoFDC.begin(driveAtype, driveBtype)`
 Initializes the Arduino pins used by the controller.
-For possible drive types see the "[Supported disk types](supported-disk-types)" section above.
+For possible drive types see the "[Supported disk/drive types](#supported-disk-drive-types)" section above.
 If left out both types default to ArduinoFDC::DT_3_HD.

 #### `void ArduinoFDC.end()`